devdicated/exekutor/README.md

-# Exekutor
+# _Say hello to_ Exekutor

-**Exekutor** is a PostgreSQL backed [active job](https://edgeguides.rubyonrails.org/active_job_basics.html) adapter, which uses `LISTEN/NOTIFY` to listen for jobs and
+**Exekutor** is a PostgreSQL backed [active job](https://edgeguides.rubyonrails.org/active_job_basics.html) adapter, which uses powerful PostgreSQL features for low latency and efficient locking;
-`FOR UPDATE SKIP LOCKED` to reserve jobs.

 ## Features

 - Designed for active job;
 - Multithreaded job execution using [Concurrent Ruby](https://github.com/ruby-concurrency/concurrent-ruby);
-- Uses powerful PostgreSQL features for low latency and efficient locking;
+- Uses `LISTEN/NOTIFY` to listen for jobs and `FOR UPDATE SKIP LOCKED` to reserve jobs;
 - Custom job options to limit execution time and prevent execution of stale jobs;
-- An `Asynchronous` module to execute a ruby method using active job;
+- An `Asynchronous` module to execute plain ruby methods using active job;
 - Hooks to integrate your error monitoring system;
 - An HTTP healthcheck server.